skillrepos/cc-adv/labs.md

 ```bash
 cat config.json
 ```

-No `connection_timeout` — the file never changed, even in bypass-permissions mode.

 > **Why not `! cat config.json` here?** Claude Code auto-responds to in-session bash output, and in bypass mode it may *finish* the step 7 edit via the **Bash** tool, which our `Edit|Write` matcher doesn't block.
 A plain terminal keeps Claude out of the loop.